 Arndt notes that while North American manufacturing output remains steady, the corresponding labor content is decreasing at a rate of about 2.5% per year.

 The PTX Canada show floor was rife with robots on display swinging their arms at top speed as they did tricks like sorting through the tile parts conveyed past them to spell out a brand name.
-But truly impressive was video seen on the show floor of large robots brandishing saws to cut through beef carcasses.
+Even more impressive was video of large robots brandishing saws to cut through beef carcasses.

-The third robotic trend is collaborative operation, with a robot sharing space with a human such that a person performs the “tactile” tasks while the robot renders everything rote.
+Robots more often today share space with a person who takes on the “tactile” tasks while the robot renders everything rote.
 Standards are being developed to govern these type situations.

-Arndt says we in North America have a huge opportunity before us to better use all the capabilities we have to hand.
+Arndt says we in North America have a huge opportunity before us.
 Currently it’s estimated that there is one robot for every 30 workers in Japan.
 The ratio in Europe is estimated at 50:1 and in North America 80:1.